About

 William Matheus Sullivan

 The William Matheus Sullivan Musical Foundation was established through the estate of a New York lawyer and music patron, with the first grants awarded in 1957.
 The Foundation identifies talented young opera singers and helps them develop professional careers through a unique program combining audition awards with continuing support for learning new roles.
 Its first director was Edward Johnson, general manager of the Metropolitan Opera, and the board has always been made up of distinguished professionals in the field.
+The Foundation won the 2023 Philanthropy Award at the International Opera Awards.

 Sullivan Award winners are eligible to apply for additional grants for five years to learn new roles.
 The number of awards and grants varies with the resources of the Foundation.